-On of the basis the declaration submitted by Mr. /Msí í í í í í í í í í í í í í í student of M. A. Human Resource Management (Semester \ III), 2018, hereby certify that the dissertation titled Ι Department of Social Work, Jamia Millia Islamia, New Delhi in partial fulfillment of the requirement for the award of the degree of Master of Arts in Human Resource Management, is an original contribution to existing knowledge and faithful record of research carried out by him/her under my guidance and supervision.
-To the best of my knowledge this work has not been submitted in part or full for any Degree or Diploma to this University or elsewhere.
+/Msí í í í í í í í í í í í í student of M .
+A. Human Resource Management (Semester - III), 2018, I hereby certification ify that the dissertation titled $\tilde{\text{Ol}} i i i i i i i i i i i i i i i i i i $ which is being submitted to the Department of Social Work, Jamia Millia Islamia, I New Delhi in partial fulfillment of the requirement for the award of the degree of Master of Arts in Human Resource Management, is an original contribution to existing knowledge and I faithful record of research carried out by him/her under my guidance and supervision.
+To the he best of my knowledge this work has not been submitted in part or full for any Degree or D iploma to this University or elsewhere.
+I consider this dissertation fit for submission and evaluation uation.
+Data and Diago Signature and Name of the Supervisor Date and Place: